bluekitchen/btstack/chipset/README.md

 The ATILC3000 Bluetooth/Wifi combo controller has been used with Linux on embedded devices by Atmel/Microchip.
 Drivers and documentation are available from a [GitHub repository](https://github.com/atwilc3000).
 The ATWILC3000 has a basic HCI implementation stored in ROM and requires a firmware image to be uploaded before it can be used.
 Please note: the Bluetooth firmware is 270 kB.

-**BD Addr** seems to be stored in the device.
-Bluetooth address can be updated via vendor-specific command.
-(Documentation will be updated after checking the BD Addr of a different board.)
+**BD Addr** can be set with vendor-specific command although all chipsets have an official address stored.
+The BD_ADDR lookup results in "Newport Media Inc." which was [acquired by Atmel](http://www.atmel.com/about/news/release.aspx?reference=tcm:26-62532) in 2014.

 **Baud rate** can be set with a custom command.